grotepfn/Merge-TSS/README.md

 go test
 ```
 ## Complexity
 This code runs in O(n log n).
 This is due to the sort function.
-An out-of-place-sort-function would fasten it up to O(n) as
-the step after, the actual merging, only takes O(n).
-This sorting function would need O(n) - where n is the difference between the biggest and smallest number - space however.
+The actual merging step only need O(n) time.
+An out-of-place-sort-function could therefore speed this up.

 ## Robustness
 This code accepts all valid inputs and exits otherwise.